 It's pumpkin week here at The Well-Planned Kitchen.
 Why is it pumpkin week, you ask?
 Because it's fall.
 And pumpkin is delicious.
 And because I have decided that it should be so.

 First, let's start with coffee.
 Because we should always start with coffee, right?
 If you haven't seen it yet, check out this low-carb Pumpkin Spice Latte recipe.
 It's good.
-It also keeps me from spending money at Starbucks, and my husband loves it for that reason.
+It also keeps me from spending money at Starbucks.

 Now – today's post – yummy deliciousness called Pumpkin Spice Granola.
 This original was not my recipe, but it's one of my all-time favorites so I had to share my THM-ifying secrets with you.
 This recipe is from SkinnyTaste, and I seriously love it.
 You can follow my instructions below to make a healthier, sugar-free (well, maple syrup and honey-free) version.